-On 23rd June, 2016, the UK voted to leave the EU, resulting immediately in financial market volatility and a significant fall in the value of the British pound.
-Although the UK Government and the EU have reached an agreement in principle on the rights of citizens, the dialogue on Ireland/Northern Ireland and, the financial settlement in the first phase of negotiations of Brexit, various other issues are still being further negotiated.
-Nevertheless, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
+The UK voted in 2016 to leave the EU, resulting immediately in financial market volatility and a significant fall in the value of the British pound.
+There is still considerable uncertainty over the outcome in the ongoing negotiation between the UK Government and the EU in a possible agreement for Brexit and the resulting impact.
+In any event, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
 These developments, or the perception that any of them could occur, has had a material adverse effect on global economic conditions and the stability of global financial markets.